prestodb/presto/CONTRIBUTING.md

     yarn --cwd presto-main/src/main/resources/webapp/src run watch

 To iterate quickly, simply re-build the project in IntelliJ after packaging is complete.
 Project resources will be hot-reloaded and changes are reflected on browser refresh.

+Use `yarn serve` to spin up a web server to track source changes and compile code for web page in real time.
+Assuming you are working in the `webapp` folder:

+    cd git/presto/presto-main/src/main/resources/webapp/src
+    yarn serve --env=apiPort=8081
+`yarn` shows the http address to view the web UI: `http://localhost:8080/`.

+`yarn` uses the following parameters to specify the Presto Server's information:
+* To specify the Presto Server IP Address: `--env=apiHost=<IP address>`.
+The default value is `127.0.0.1`.
+* To specify the Presto Server port number: `--end=apiPort=<Port Number>`.
+The default value is `8080`.

 ## Presto native and Velox